ferozsalam/terraform-s3-clamav/README.md

 to prevent download of an infected file by any user other than the root user.
 Access to the file is also provided to the Lambda function that does the scanning, naturally.

-The major current limitation is that it only works with a single folder.
-I do have plans to modify the system so that it can watch multiple folders in the future.

 This is the result of two days of learning Terraform and two weeks of playing with AWS, so I welcome any pull requests, especially if they make